 As the core components of any company involves making plans and developing methodologies and techniques to achieve organisational goals, data warehouse can support great support to help them to do this.
 This is because data that is conceptualised and compiled in a proper manner, can go a long way in helping companies to strategies and create long term plans.

-Data warehouse helps in subject orientation
+It helps in subject orientation

-Data warehouse helps to integrate data
+It helps to integrate data

 It allows for flexibility in time